James W. Tipps, Ph. D

 087D Creative Arts Center

 Dr. James W. Tipps came to Wright State University in the Fall of 1992.
-Dr. Tipps is the conductor of the Wright State University Men’s Chorale and University Chorus, and his teaching load includes research and music education methods courses at both the undergraduate and graduate levels.
+Dr. Tipps is the conductor of the Wright State University Men’s Chorale, and his teaching load includes research and music education methods courses at both the undergraduate and graduate levels.
 Presently he teaches Music in the Elementary School, Vocal and Choral Pedagogy, as well as Teaching Reading in the Music Content Area.

 Prior to his appointment at Wright State, Tipps taught elementary school general music and high school choral music in Georgia, and conducted Men's Glee Club and Choral Union at Florida State University.
 Additionally he continues to work extensively with church music as a conductor, pianist, organist, and consultant in the mid-west and southeastern United States.
 He is currently the director of traditional and choral music at South Dayton Presbyterian Church.

 Under his leadership, the Wright State University Men’s Chorale became a popular choral ensemble in the Miami Valley.
 They have also been selected to perform at OMEA professional conference, Central Division Convention of the American Choral Directors Association, and the National Seminar for Intercollegiate Men’s Choruses.
 They have worked with guest conductors such as Charlene Archibeque, Simon Carrington, Jefferson Johnson, R. D. Mathey, Bradley Holmes, Pearl Shangkuan and James Gallagher, as well as composers David Conte and Moses Hogan.
 They have also hosted workshops with Ensemble Amarcord and Cantus.